DGJerry/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# I'm excited you are here.
+Welcome to my blog!

-I'm glad you are here.
-I plan to talk about ...
+I'm an IT professional working in this industry for more than 15 years.